Talu58/super-journey/README.md

-This organization is intended to create a matching platform between donors and non-profit organizations.
+This project is intended to create a matching platform between donors and non-profit organizations.

 Stack:
   - React/Redux